 As any architecture student or working architect can tell you, sleep is little more than a fond memory once architecture school starts.
 You are going to be running on little more than deadline-fueled adrenaline and caffeine, and it’s important to know your limits and what kind of caffeinated drink works best when you have a deadline you’ve forgotten about until the night before.

 No man or woman is an island, and no architect makes it through architecture school on their own.
 Sometimes you have a lot to give and can be there for your studio mates, and sometimes you’re the one who needs a helping hand to get a project done on time.
 It’s okay to admit that you don’t have the answer all the time, and you can usually rely on the people around you to know what it’s like and lend a hand when you need.

 Remember the Light at the End of the Tunnel

 Chances are that something is going to happen during architecture school that makes you feel overwhelmed and like you want to give up.
 A relationship might end, you might miss eating food that isn’t ramen noodles made in coffee, and you could forget why you’re putting yourself through this.
 Remember that what you’re experiencing is a rite of passage, and be proud that you’re working so hard to bring your passion to life.
+Anything short of having to contact an experienced bankruptcy attorney, due to being completed exhausted and drained, should not be allowed to throw you off of your mission.
 The feeling that you’ll get when you can drive past a building you designed for the rest of your life, being able to point to something beautiful and say “I did that,” that feeling will make the long nights and crazy classmates seem like a fond and distant memory.